arendjr/PlainText/README.md

 <a id="supported-platforms"></a>
 ### Supported platforms ###

- * Linux (tested on Gentoo Linux and openSUSE 12.2)
+ * Linux (tested on Gentoo Linux, openSUSE 12.2 and Ubuntu 12.10)
  * Mac OS X 10.7 and up (recently only tested on OS X 10.8)

 <a id="dependencies"></a>